ZaynSaul/ZaynSaul/README.md

 ---

 ## 🚀 About Me

-I’m a dedicated **senior software engineer** with **more than 3years of experience**, striving to be a reliable asset to every team.
-With a passion for **learning, sharing, and continuous improvement, I embrace the philosophy of "learn, share, and repeat"**.
-Described by peers as a builder of quality software, I value the entire development process and enjoys teaching others along the way.
+I'm a dedicated **senior software engineer** with **more than 3 years of experience**, striving to be a reliable asset to every team.
+With a passion for **learning, sharing, and continuous improvement**, I embrace the philosophy of _"learn, share, and repeat."_ Described by peers as a builder of quality software, I value the entire development process and enjoy teaching others along the way.
 My commitment to fostering collaboration and knowledge sharing makes me an influential presence in the tech community.

+I'm also passionate about technology and building impactful software solutions.
+I enjoy exploring new tools, frameworks, and collaborating with other developers to solve real-world problems.

 - ❤️ **Coding and solving tech related problems, is my superpower**
 - 🌱 **I embrace the